Spectral weight filtrations: Introduction

 has a canonical \textit{mixed Hodge module} structure on its associated graded pieces.
 In fact, the filtration exists \textit{before} passing to cohomology: Deligne shows that the singular cochain complex $ \Cup^{*}(X(\CC); \QQ) $ can be canonically refined to an object of the filtered derived \category.
 The weight filtration contains crucial algebraic information: it is not an invariant of the topological space $ X(\CC) $.
 Informally, the weight filtration is obtained by resolving $ X $ by smooth proper varieties.

 The weight filtration on rational cohomology has been extended to a variety of contexts.
-In \cite{gillet1996descent}, Gillet and Soulé show that the weight filtration can be refined to a canonical filtration on the complex of compactly supported \emph{integral} cochains $ \Cc^{*}(X(\CC);\ZZ)$.
+In \cite{gillet1996descent}, Gillet and Soulé show that the weight filtration can be refined to a canonical filtration on the complex of compactly supported \emph{integral} cochains $ \Cc^{*}(X(\CC);\ZZ)$, which was later vastly generalized in the work of Bondarko on weight structures \cites{MR2461902}{MR2746283}{MR2834727}.
 In this paper, one of our main results is that the weight filtration is defined at a \emph{spectral level}, even before passing to algebra.
 That is, we show that the weight filtration can be refined to a canonical filtration on the stable homotopy type of $ X(\CC) $ which equips the latter with a structure of a \textit{synthetic spectrum}.

 Our result is based on a new description of Voevodsky's stable \category of motivic spectra $ \SH(\CC) $ in terms of the subcategory generated by motives of smooth proper varieties.
 More generally, given any base field $ k $ of exponential characteristic $ e $, we give a new description of the \category $ \SH(k)[\einv] $ obtained from $ \SH(k) $ by inverting the exponential characteristic.
-This gives an clean constructs of filtered refinements of both Betti and étale realization with coefficients in a complex orientable cohomology theory.
+This allows for a clean construction of filtered refinements of both Betti and étale realization with coefficients in a complex orientable cohomology theory.

 Applying these filtered realizations to various motivic spectra one can attach to a variety, we obtain weight filtrations on the (co)homology of varieties.
 In particular, we are able to construct weight filtrations on étale cohomology with coefficients in a complex orientable étale sheaf of spectra, extending Deligne's weight filtration on $ \ell $-adic étale cohomology \cite{deligne1980conjecture}.
+We note that our construction is manifestly functorial, and so the weight filtrations we construct care naturally compatible with the action of cohomology operations.

 We also show that the induced filtration on Borel--Moore homology satisfies hyperdescent with respect to Kelly's \ldhtopology \cite{kelly2017voevodsky}.
 Combined with the theory of alterations \cites[Theorem 4.4]{MR3730515}[Theorem 1.1]{Illusie:On_Gabbers_refined_uniformization}[Exposé IX, Théorème 1.1]{MR3309086}[Theorem 1.2.5]{MR3665001}, this gives an effective way of calculating this filtration in positive characteristic.
 We end the paper with a conjectural picture of the existence of a synthetic realization in the étale context.